millipedes/ns/README.md

 - gnu make (fyi just make for people on 99% of distros)

-The current installation process will put a binary called `millipedes-nsi` (millipedes ns interpreter) in your /usr/bin/ directory (where bash lookes for binaries, i.e. can be called from command line with millipedes-nsi).
+The current installation process will put a binary called `millipedes-nsi` (millipedes ns interpreter) in your /usr/bin/ directory (where bash looks for binaries, i.e. can be called from command line with millipedes-nsi).
 This can be achieved via:
 ```